cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 ---
-title: Make a Checkers Blockchain
+title: Making a Checkers Blockchain
 order: 4
 description: Create the object that stores a game
 tag: deep-dive
 ---

-# Make a Checkers Blockchain
+# Making a Checkers Blockchain

 <HighlightBox type="synopsis">